kinsingo/AI_BMT_GUI_Submitter_Linux_ARM64/README.md

 ## Step2) Interface Implementation
 - Implement the overridden functions in the `Virtual_Submitter_Implementation` class, which inherits from the `SNU_BMT_Interface` interface, within `main.cpp`.
 - Ensure that these functions operate correctly on the intended computing unit (e.g., CPU, GPU, NPU).
+- To ensure that external headers (.h), source files (.cpp), or libraries required for implementing inference on the target hardware are included during the build process, make sure to update the **CMakeLists.txt** accordingly.
 ![SNU_BMT_Interface_Diagram](https://github.com/user-attachments/assets/64220391-108a-47ef-b327-65fe3ce7ca26)

 ```cpp